More information on the Consumer Code can be found here.

 What if an operator is found to be non-compliant?

-Operators receive an assessment report detailing non-compliance issues.
-Operators then need to resolve these issues within a given timeframe in order to become/remain Approved Operators under the ARCO Code.
+Operators receive a report detailing non-compliance issues, and actions that must be taken within a given timeframe in order to become/remain Approved Operators under the ARCO Code.

-Does a Member need to have all their communities assessed if they want to become an Approved Operator under the ARCO Code?
+Does a Member need to have all their communities reviewed if they want to become an Approved Operator under the ARCO Code?

-Operators first need to achieve compliance on one assessment to become an Approved Operator.
-Operators will then need to demonstrate compliance regularly on a sample of their communities, so not all communities will be assessed in any given year.
+Operators need to demonstrate compliance regularly on a sample of their communities, so not all communities will be reviewed in any given year.

-ARCO Members agree to be bound by ARCO’s Standards and Compliance Framework, which includes a number of provisions with assessments under the Consumer Code at its centre.
-The number of assessments will depend on the number of communities a Member operates – larger operators will need to go through a higher number of assessments.
-Single site operators will need to be assessed at least every two years.
+ARCO Members agree to be bound by ARCO’s Standards and Compliance Framework, which includes a number of provisions with compliance reviews under the Consumer Code at its centre.
+The number of schemes reviewed will depend on the number of communities a Member operates – larger operators will need to complete a higher number.

 What if I think someone doesn’t comply or I have a complaint?